iResponsive/Zendesk-Kibo-Integration/README.md

 # Usage
 Refer the documentation (`https://developer.zendesk.com/documentation/apps/getting-started/setting-up-new-apps/`)

-# Configuration
-Detail any configuration options or settings users can customize.
-Include information on where configuration files are located and how to modify them.

 # Support
 If you need help or have any questions about using the Zendesk-Kibo Integration, there are several resources available:

 **Documentation:** Refer to the official documentation for detailed instructions on installation, configuration, and usage of the integration.<br>
 **Issue Tracker:** If you encounter a bug or need to report an issue, please open a new issue on our GitHub repository.<br>
 **Contact Us:** For further assistance or inquiries, feel free to contact our support team at support@d3v-iresponsivesolutions5151.zendesk.com.
 We're here to help!<br>

-# Disclaimer
-Include any disclaimers or limitations of liability for your integration.
-This may include warnings about potential bugs, security vulnerabilities, or compatibility issues.

 # Resources
 Provide links to additional resources that may be helpful for users, such as tutorials, API documentation, or related projects.